brayo333/static-site-generator/README.md

 ### Serving the files on a local Node.js server

 The last thing left to do is to run `node server`.
-If the Node server was already running when you ran the `node parser` command, you have to restart it (by pressing `ctrl + c` to stop it then `node server` to start it again) in order to see any changes or files added.
+If the Node server was already running when you ran the `node parser` command, you have to restart it (by pressing `ctrl + c` to stop it then running `node server` to start it again) in order to see any changes or files added.

 ## How it works